-(viii) complete 4,000 metres of additional diamond drilling on the Ocros Property and make an additional cash payment of US \$300,000 by May 16, 2021, or one year following the exercise of the first option.
+viii. complete 4,000 metres of additional diamond drilling on the Ocros Property and make an additional cash payment of US \$300,000, on or before one year following the exercise of the first option.

 (c) Pucamayo, Chincha and Yauyos Provinces - 100% interest